-- 1. Determination of the current status and distribution of the blue calamintha bee and its known floral host, Calamintha ashei, in Florida. - 2.
-Determination of the current status and distribution of the giant scrub plasterer bee. - 3.
+- 1. Determination of the current status and distribution of the blue calamintha bee and its known floral host, Conradina brevifolia, in Florida.
+Survey areas include Saddle Blanket Scrub Preserve. - 2.
+Determination of the current status and distribution of the giant scrub plasterer bee.
+Survey areas include Tiger Creek Preserve. - 3.
 Increased understanding of the key natural history characteristics and habitat requirements of each bee (including host density, potential additional floral hosts, nesting and foraging behavior, etc.). - 4.
 Evaluation of the future distribution and vulnerability of the blue calamintha bee and its floral host. - 5.
 Development of basic species monitoring and habitat management recommendations to help safeguard existing populations.

 Methods: Bee surveys will be conducted in areas where high densities of host plants occur.
 Bees will be hand netted, contained in a small enclosure, photographed, have hair samples removed from them for genetic work, and released at the point of capture.
 Pollen remnants left in the container will be analyzed to confirm host plant as well as determine if additional host plant pollen is present.
 If non-destructive genetic sampling procedures do not yield sufficient DNA, one bee will be taken as a voucher specimen towards the end of the season.
 In addition to bee surveys, researchers will also look for a nest of each bee.
 If a nest is found, whisker stakes or flagging will be temporarily used to mark the nest location.
 If a nest excavation is warranted, The Nature Conservancy will be contacted for permission for ground disturbance activities.
 A habitat assessment will be conducted in areas where there are high densities of host plants as well as in areas where the bees are found.